Friday, October 11, 2024

 Utility and Medical Bill Late Payments

-These generally don’t appear on your credit report unless they go to collections.
-However, some of the newer credit scoring models have begun to incorporate utility payment history.
+Unless they go to collections, these generally don’t appear on your credit report.
+However, some newer credit scoring models have begun incorporating utility payment history.

 How to Handle Late Payments